pereznetworks/My-Tic-Tac-Toe-Game/tic-tac-toe-v3/README.md

            bug: human player can click and fill in a box when it's computer's turn which cause even more strange stuff to happen, yuk.. disabled click and hover events on $(li.box) if computer player is enabled and it's computer's turn

-        3: when an opponent gets flanked, immediate winner declared need to wait for 3 in a row to be actually selected perhaps, highlighting the winning row and waiting for 2-3 seconds
+        3: when one player gets 'flanked', immediate winner declared need to wait for 3 in a row to be actually selected perhaps, highlighting the winning row and waiting for 1-2 seconds

+            ...okay, weird unintended programmed behavior...
+            in the 'flanked' scenario, the 3rd box in the unblocked row ...
+              .. actually get's filled in !?!?!?!?

         4: ensure that draw or tie is not declared to early when only 1 square is left empty with no possible wins